cert-manager/approver-policy/README.md

 > Example policy resources can be found [here](./docs/examples/).

-When a CertificateRequest is created, policy-approver will evaluate whether the request is appropriate for any exiting policy, and if so, evaluate whether it should be approved or denied.
+When a CertificateRequest is created, policy-approver will evaluate whether the request is appropriate for any existing policy, and if so, evaluate whether it should be approved or denied.

 For a CertificateRequest to be appropriate for a policy and therefore be